emmymarysia/GoLocal/README.md

 - Login
 - Explore/search map
 - List of user-created guideDataModels for specific interests/locations
-- Profile page users can customize with their interests, and that will display guideDataModels they’ve created
+- Profile page users can customize
-- Page to create a guideDataModel (title it, add locations and descriptions)
+- Page to create a guide (title it, add locations and descriptions)
 - View the attributes of a specific business
-- Complete view of a specific guideDataModel when clicked
+- Complete view of a specific guide when clicked

 **Optional Nice-to-have Stories**